-(IV) Why are Muslims disunited despite Islam's call for unity?
+(4) Why are Muslims disunited despite Islam's call for unity?

-- 1- There is no denying that Muslim nations are currently disunited.
-However, this is a stage in the history of Muslim nations and this stage, which all nations have experienced in the course of their history, is not permanent by any means.
-The nations of Europe have been able to overcome the factors that led to the contention and disunity of Europe which resulted in two world wars during this century.
+1. There is no denying that Muslim nations are curently disunited.
+However, this is a stage in the history of Muslim nations, and this stage, which all nations have experienced in the course of their history, is not permanent by any means.
+The nations of Europe have been able to overcome the factors that led to the contention and disunity of Europe, which resulted in two world wars in the twentieth century.
 The Muslim nations will similarly be able to overcome their problems and differences and create a system of fruitful cooperation for the welfare of all Muslim communities.

-Many continuous attempts have been made and are still being made in this respect, although their effectiveness is limited, such as in the Islamic conference Organization which includes all Muslim states.
-Nevertheless it is possible to promote the performance of this and other Islamic organizations in order to achieve an advanced stage in the cooperation of the various Islamic states.
-Islamic principles and teachings concerning unity, cooperation, affinity and solidarity are the greatest guarantee of the success of all these endeavours in the future. - 2- The main sources of Islam, namely the Quran and the Traditions of the Prophet, call for unity, cooperation, compassion and sympathy for others and warn us against disunity and disputes.
-This is clearly expressed in the following Quranic verses:" And hold fast, all together, by the Rope which God (stretches out for you) and be not divided among yourselves."(3/103) Also: "And obey God and His Apostle; and fall into no disputes lest you lose heart and your power depart."(8/46)
+Many continuous attempts have been made and are still being made in this respect, although their effectiveness is limited, such as in the Islamic Conference Organization, which includes all Muslim states.
+Nevertheless, it is possible to promote the performance of this and other Islamic organizations in order to achieve an advanced stage in the cooperation of the various Islamic states.

+Islamic principles and teachings concerning unity, cooperation, affinity, and solidarity are the greatest guarantee of the success of all these endeavours in the future.

+2. The main sources of Islam, namely the Qur'an and the Traditions of the Prophet, call for unity, cooperation, compassion, and sympathy for others, and warn us against disunity and disputes.
+This is clearly expressed in the following Qur'anic verses: "And hold fast, all together, by the Rope which God (stretches out for you) and be not divided among yourselves".
+[3/103]; "And obey God and His Apostle; and fall into no disputes lest you lose heart, and your power depart".
+[8/46] Islam calls for sympathy for others and alleviating the pain of others, and compares a nation to a human body, and the Prophet Muhammad said that if one part of the body suffered any pain or illness, the rest of the body would respond in sympathy by suffering from fever and sleeplessness.

-Islam calls for sympathy for others and alleviating the pain of others and compares a nation to a human body, and the prophet Muhammad said that one part of the body suffered any pain or illness, the rest of the body would respond in sympathy by falling into a fever and being unable to sleep.
-Islam considers all Muslims to be brothers:" The Believers are but a single Brotherhood."
-(49/10).
-When the prophet emigrated from Mecca to Al Madina, he joined the Emigrants and the inhabitants of Al Madina, Al Ansaar into one brotherhood and they became sincere affectionate brothers who shared their hopes and their sorrows as they listened together to the verses of the Quran.
-The verses of the Quran and the Traditions of the Prophet present us with innumerable examples of their cooperation, affection and unity.
+Islam considers all Muslims to be brothers: "The Believers are but a single Brotherhood".
+[49/10] When the

+Prophet emigrated from Mecca to Al-Madina, he joined the Emigrants and the inhabitants of Al-Madina, Al-'Ansaar, into one brotherhood, and they became sincere, affectionate brothers, who shared their hopes and their sorrows as they listened together to the verses of the Qur'an.
+The verses of the Qur'an and the Traditions of the Prophet present us with innumerable examples of their cooperation, affection, and unity.

-3- Many external factors, outside the boundaries of the contemporary Muslim nations have led to dispute and disunity between them.
-These factors originated during the era when the Muslim nations were dominated by the colonization enforced by the western world.
+3. Many external factors, outside the boundaries of the contemporary Muslim nations, have led to dispute and disunity between them.
+These factors originated during the era when the Muslim nations were dominated by the colonization enforced by the Western world.
 Even after the occupation by these countries came to an end, numerous problems arose such as the problems of the borders between the various states.
-The policy adopted by the foreign power was based on the principle of "Disunite and dominate" and this created ethnic factions among the natives of the colonies.
-Furthermore, the foreign ruler exploited the country which led to its poverty and backwardness, the results of which still exist.
-In fact most of the Islamic nations, that were once colonies, are still suffering from the aftermath of colonization and foreign rule and the problems that have their roots firmly planted in the earth.
+The policy adopted by the foreign power was based on the principle of "disunite and dominate", and this created ethnic factions among the natives of the colonies.
+Furthermore, the foreign ruler exploited the country, which led to its poverty and backwardness, the results of which still exist.
+In fact most of the Islamic nations that were once colonies are still suffering from the aftermath of colonization and foreign rule and the problems that have their roots firmly planted in the earth.